hyperliquid-dex/node/README.md

 ### Generate config

-Generate a validator wallet (use a cryptographically secure key, e.g. the output of `openssl rand -hex 32`):
+Generate two wallets: a validator wallet and a signer wallet (use cryptographically secure keys, e.g. the output of `openssl rand -hex 32`).
+The validator wallet is "cold" in the sense that it holds funds and receives delegation rewards.
+The signer wallet is "hot" in the sense that it is used only for signing consensus messages.
+They can be the same wallet for simplicity.
 ```
-echo '{"key": "<node-wallet-key>"}' > ~/hl/hyperliquid_data/node_config.json
+echo '{"key": "<signer-wallet-key>"}' > ~/hl/hyperliquid_data/node_config.json
 ```
-In the commands below, `<node-wallet-key>` is the same hex string in the config file above.
+In the commands below, `<signer-wallet-key>` is the same hex string in the config file above and `<validator-wallet-key>` is analogous (do not lose either key).

 ### Ensure validator user exists
-The validator address should have non-zero perps USDC balance, or it will not be able to send the signed actions to register as a validator.
+Both the signer address and the validator address should have non-zero perps USDC balance, or they will not be able to send the signed actions to register as a validator or otherwise operate properly.
-This command prints the validator user:
+These command print the addresses:
 ```
+~/hl-node --chain Testnet --key <signer-wallet-key> print-address
-~/hl-node --chain Testnet --key <node-wallet-key> print-address
+~/hl-node --chain Testnet --key <validator-wallet-key> print-address
 ```

 ### Join network
 During the initial phase of testing, the validator address from the previous step needs to be whitelisted.

-Register public IP address of validator, along with display name and description:
+Register public IP and signer address of validator, along with display name and description:
 ```
-~/hl-node --chain Testnet --key <node-wallet-key> send-signed-action '{"type": "CValidatorAction", "register": {"profile": {"node_ip": {"Ip": "1.2.3.4"}, "name": "...", "description": "..." }}}'
+~/hl-node --chain Testnet --key <validator-wallet-key> send-signed-action '{"type": "CValidatorAction", "register": {"profile": {"node_ip": {"Ip": "1.2.3.4"}, "signer": "<signer-address>", "name": "...", "description": "..." }}}'
 ```

 Make sure ports 4000-4010 are open to other validators (currently only ports 4001-4006 are used, but additional ports in the range 4000-4010 may be used in the future).
 Either open the ports to the public, or keep a firewall allowing the validators which are found in `c_staking` in the state snapshots.
 Note that the validator set and IPs are dynamic.